chrisjgf/chrisjgf.github.io/_posts/2017-05-16-create-a-collapsible-tableview.markdown

 ---
 layout: post
-title:  "Create A Collapsable UITableView"
+title:  "Create A Collapsible UITableView"
 author: Christopher Fulford
 date:   2017-05-16 20:10:00
 categories: swift
 ---

-This is a fairly simple, no bells and whistles, collapsable UITableView.
+This is a fairly simple, no bells and whistles, collapsible UITableView.
 The table takes user input through row selection, then reloads the table to show data relevant to that row title.
 Selecting the title row again returns the user to the main view.

 First up, we want to create a new object for our data.
 In this example I'm using an array of strings, but you can re-jiggle and play around with the code to suit your needs.
 ~~~ swift